Skip to main content

 • Get a copy of your PharmaNet record – all the medications you have ever taken in BC – through your local pharmacy.

-• Non-emergency questions for a Pharmacist can be answered through HealthLink BC or dial 8-1-1.
+• Non-emergency questions for a pharmacist can be answered through HealthLink BC or call 8-1-1.

 Activities